-The Institute’s five goals:
+The Institute’s six goals

-2. To redress incrementalism in research programming by establishing or expanding new “islands” of understanding through flexible funding of high-risk, high-reward research in these areas;
+- To redress incrementalism in research programming by establishing or expanding new “islands” of understanding through flexible funding of high-risk, high-reward research in these areas;

-3. To create opportunities for meaningful convenings and useful collaborations between researchers working on the foundations of science;
+- To create opportunities for meaningful convenings and useful collaborations between researchers working on the foundations of science;

-4. To make the pursuit of science more equitable by addressing the marginalization of students, researchers, and outreach specialists due to racism, sexism, ableism, and other oppressive biases that result in certain groups of people being underrepresented in the foundations of science;
+- To make the pursuit of science more equitable by addressing the marginalization of students, researchers, and outreach specialists due to racism, sexism, ableism, and other oppressive biases that result in certain groups of people being underrepresented in the foundations of science;

-5. To increase public understanding of known and future discoveries in these areas and the potential implications for our worldview.
+- To increase public understanding of known and future discoveries in these areas and the potential implications for our worldview.

-- Unconventional—enabling research that, because of its speculative, non-mainstream, or high-risk nature, would otherwise go unperformed due to lack of funding).
+- Unconventional—enabling research that, because of its speculative, non-mainstream, or high-risk nature, would otherwise go unperformed due to lack of funding.

 The Institute’s scope and impetus:

-At FQxI, we know further paradigm-shifting discoveries are to be found in physics, cosmology, and related fields.
-For, as far as we have come, many unanswered questions at the foundations of science remain—some arising from the scientific progress we have achieved and some even predating science.
+The deep philosophical implications of scientific work have motivated a huge number of scientists.
+At FQxI, we know further paradigm-shifting discoveries remain to be made in physics, cosmology, and related fields.
+Many unanswered questions at the foundations of science remain—some arising from the scientific progress we have achieved and some even predating science.
 For example:

-Why does the universe seem so complex, given its simple initial conditions and the elegant mathematics that describes it?
+- Why does the universe seem so complex, given its simple initial conditions and the elegant mathematics that describes it?
 Is life ubiquitous in the universe (or beyond)?
 How does matter give rise to consciousness—or does it?